Albuquerque, New Mexico: Climate

-Albuquerque is located at the crossroads of several ecoregions, depending on the system applied.
-According to the U.S. Environmental Protection Agency, the city is located in the southeastern edge of the Arizona/New Mexico Plateau, with the Arizona/New Mexico Mountains ecoregion defining the adjacent Sandia-Manzano mountains, including the foothills in the eastern edges of the city proper east of about Juan Tabo Boulevard.
-Though the city lies at the northern edge of the Chihuahuan Desert transitioning into the Colorado Plateau, much of Albuquerque area west of the Sandia Mountains shares a similar aridity, temperature regime, and natural vegetation more with that of the Chihuahuan Desert, namely the desert grassland and sand scrub plant communities.
+Albuquerque is located near the crossroads of several ecoregions.
+According to the U.S. Environmental Protection Agency, the city is located in the southeastern edge of the Arizona/New Mexico Plateau, with the Arizona/New Mexico Mountains ecoregion defining the adjacent Sandia-Manzano mountains, including the foothills in the eastern edges of the city limits, above Juan Tabo Boulevard.
+Though the city lies at the northern edge of the Chihuahuan Desert transitioning into the Colorado Plateau, much of Albuquerque area west of the Sandia Mountains shares similar temperatures, aridity, yearly precipitation patterns, and natural vegetation more with that of the Chihuahuan Desert, namely the desert grassland and sand scrub plant communities.

-The eastern areas of the Greater Albuquerque Area, known as the East Mountain Area, lie the Southwestern Tablelands, sometimes considered a southern extension of the central high plains and northeast New Mexico highlands.
+The eastern portion of the greater Albuquerque area is known as the East Mountain area, and it is within the Southwestern Tablelands, sometimes considered a southern extension of the central high plains or northeast New Mexico highlands.
 To the north is the Southern Rockies ecoregion in the Jemez Mountains.